 Research to Build and Present Knowledge

-STANDARD 7: Draw evidence from literary or informational texts to support analysis, reflection, and
+STANDARD 7: Draw evidence from literary or informational texts to support anaysis, reflection, and

 Students will choose a boring topic from a grab bag of a list to eliminate the paradox of choice.
 Next they will research, write, and prepare a multimedia presentation that showcases how creative they can be with a topic or subject that the world seems dull.
 This project will reinforce a lifelong idea that creativity is not something special for the elite but rather an everyday muscle that anybody can call upon.

 Richard Serra on Physical Art